 When a client meets with their financial adviser, the adviser may recommend investing in a model portfolio built by institutional investment managers.
-So how do model portfolios compare to industry superannuation
+So how do model portfolios compare to industry superannuation funds?

 Comparing these two categories of investment products is not like comparing apples with oranges, more like comparing apples and apple pies.
 Why?
 Consider the definitions of the two concepts:

 There are a range of considerations for an investor when they think about the appropriate approach for their retirement savings.
-For example, the fund administration and set-up requirements associated with an SMSF can be more intensive when compared to a large superannuation fund offered by an industry fund or a superannuation fund on platform.
+For example, the fund administration and set-up requirements associated with a SMSF can be more intensive when compared to a large superannuation fund offered by an industry fund or a superannuation fund on platform.
 This is something investors should review when selecting the superannuation structure for their retirement savings.

 But what are the investment differences between an industry superannuation fund and a model portfolio?
 To answer this, we compare a model portfolio held within a superannuation fund via a platform and a typical single diversified industry fund MySuper option below.